colincookman/afghanistan_election_results_2018/codebook.md

 - **results_date:**	Regardless of the date of publication, the IEC dated all preliminary results to November 23 2018, the beginning of its reporting process.
 (In actual practice, the preliminary results reporting process concluded on January 15 2019.)
 Final results reporting dates appear to accurately correspond with the date of release.
 - **results_status:** For use in differentiating preliminary and final election results.
 - **electorate:** Either general candidates (in which case the constituency is the province) or Kuchi or Sikh / Hindu candidates (in which case the constituency is nationwide).
-- **constituency_code:** Unique codes for each constituency, grouping provincial candidates and nationwide Kuchi and Sikh candidates.
+- **constituency_code:** Unique codes for each constituency, grouping provincial candidates (general electorate) and nationwide Kuchi and Sikh candidates.

 ## Province and District Variables
 - **province_code:** Two-digit IEC numeric code for province, reflecting the location where votes were cast (Kuchi and Sikh candidate results are listed under the location in the which votes were cast, but are aggregated into a single nationwide constituency by constituency_code).
 (Note: province codes do not correspond between election periods; see [district_code_keyfile.csv](https://github.com/colincookman/afghanistan_election_results_2018/blob/master/data/district_data/district_code_keyfile.csv) to join.)